Erebot/Plop/docs/src/Usage.rst

 Handlers
 ~~~~~~~~

-Handlers are associated with :ref:`loggers <Loggers>` through an object
+Handlers are associated with :ref:`loggers <Loggers>` through an object derived
-implementing :api:`Plop::HandlersCollectionInterface` (usually an instance of
+from the :api:plop:`Plop\\HandlersCollectionAbstract` abstract class
-:api:`Plop::HandlersCollection`) and are used to define the treatment applied
+(usually an instance of :api:plop:`Plop\\HandlersCollection`) and are used
-to log records.
+to define the treatment applied to log records.

 Various types of handlers exist that can be used to log message to different
 locations such as the system's event logger (syslog), a (rotated) file,